Torres1982/Wipro_Week_1_Assessment/README.md

 3. Optimise the code reducing comments (too many unnecessary lines).
 FIXED.
 4. Find the explanation for a jQuery selector.
 5. Enhance validation for an email input field (add a matcher).
 FIXED.
+6. Update the readme.md file with descriptions.
+FIXED